45 academic writing tools to improve your manuscript

 R Discovery

 R Discovery Database is an academic research repository with 115+ million research articles, including 40+ million open-access articles.
-Abstracts and summaries can be translated into your preferred language.
-Moreover, you can listen to abstracts and summaries.
-You can collaborate on reading lists with your peers and lab mates.
+Abstracts and summaries can be translated into 30+ languages.
+They are also available as audio.
+This tool also helps collaborate on reading lists.

 • Free Google Play and App Store app